 Kansas Auto Accidents

-In a high percentage of each accident someone is at fault or negligent.
+In a high percentage of each auto accident someone is at fault or negligent.
 Negligence comes from a driver violating a legal duty such as failure to give full time and attention to driving, failure to yield the right-of-way, driving too fast for the conditions or following too closely and many other types of negligence.
-Most of these accidents occurred during the daytime and good weather conditions and on drive straight records roads.
 The fact is the accident happened because someone was driving while drunk or otherwise not using the standard of care of the law requires.

 Sure you can, if you know how.
-Even though these accidents are common, it is not a common experience for you.
+Even though these auto accidents are common, it is not a common experience for you.
 Chances are if you are in an auto accident it will be your first time.
 Chances are you did not go to school to learn how to handle all accident claims.
 You do not know how to handle all the complexities of your own auto accident claim.
 In the reality is even though you believe it is clear that the other driver’s of fault these cases can become very complex very fast.
 You’ll get a phone call from an insurance adjuster that will assure you that you simply do not need to contact a lawyer.
 So why is it the adjuster doesn’t want you to call a lawyer?
 It doesn’t cost anything to contact a lawyer for the initial visit.
 If it turns out you really do need a lawyer, it’s best to get that lawyer involved right up front.
-This is why you need to call one of a Topeka Personal Injury lawyer today.
+This is why you need to call one of the our Topeka or Lenexa Personal Injury lawyers today.

 In an auto accident case, you have a claim against the individual fault for your out-of-pocket expenses, medical bills, loss of wages, loss of earning capacity, money for pain and suffering as well as money for permanent disability.
 We know the experts that we can retain to assist you in proving up your case so that you can receive the maximum recovery.
 Our lawyers are well trained to handle every type of motor vehicle negligence case.
 Call for free case evaluation.
 Our number is 273-4330.

 Most individuals involved in an auto accident have not heard the word “lien”.
 The word lien is a legal claim that someone or something has on the property of another person until a debt has been paid back, according to Merriam-Webster dictionary.
 As a practical matter it means that someone is making claim to your personal injury recovery.
 Some liens are required by law, some liens are created by contract and there are a variety of ways to deal with these liens.

 In auto accident cases the most common lien is what’s referred to as the personal injury protection lien or the PIP lien.
 Your own insurance company initially pays for medical bills under the no-fault provisions of your insurance contract referred to as personal injury protection.
 Buried in your insurance policy is a provision that if you recover the same dollars from the liability carrier you will repay your own insurance company.
 They often will send a letter to the liability carrier and others involved expressing their claimed right to a lien.
 This lien can be reduced or modified based upon a number of factors under the law or negotiated by the parties.

-If the injured individual has been receiving Medicaid, which is based upon income, then the state may assert a lien.
+If the person hurt in an auto accident has been receiving Medicaid, which is based upon income, then the state may assert a lien.
 The law also gives hospitals a lien up to a certain dollar amount.
 ERISA claims are being made which include a lien for medical payments.
 Medical doctors not generally entitled to a lien but some chiropractic offices have been requiring patients sign a consensual contractual lien against recovery in order to receive treatment.
 You should contact an attorney before you sign such a document.
 If you are contacted by any lienholder before you sign or provide any information any information be sure to discuss this matter with an attorney.

-There are a variety of different types of liens.
+There are a variety of different types of auto accident liens.
 Each case requires an analysis of the particular lien to come up with the best strategy for avoiding or reducing the lien so that you can receive the maximum recovery in case.
 We have the experience to help you with this process.
 Give us a call at 785-273-4330 or in the Kansas City area (913) 228-1440.